U.S. successfully tests hypersonic booster motor in Utah - Up News Info

 This static fire test marked the first time the first stage solid rocket motor included a thrust vector control system, the Navy said.
 Thrust vector control systems allow the rocket motors to be maneuverable in flight.

-The U.S. Navy’s Strategic Systems Programs conducted two prior tests of the first stage solid rocket motor on used in the development of the Navy’s Conventional Prompt Strike (CPS) offensive hypersonic strike capability and the Army’s Long Range Hypersonic Weapon (LRHW).
+The U.S. Navy’s Strategic Systems Programs conducted two prior tests of the solid rocket motor used in the development of the Navy’s Conventional Prompt Strike (CPS) offensive hypersonic strike capability and the Army’s Long Range Hypersonic Weapon (LRHW).